baileyherbert/envato.js/README.md

 - Methods available for all endpoints at [build.envato.com](https://build.envato.com/).
 - Supports both OAuth and personal tokens.
 - Simplified error handling.
+- Handles rate limits and concurrency for you.
 - Full type hinting and autocompletion in modern editors.
 - Runs in modern web browsers.